pakoito/FunctionalRx2/README.md

 # Usage

+An overview of the libraries can be read at [Building a Functional Toolset on Android](http://www.pacoworks.com/2016/05/25/building-a-functional-toolset-for-android/) on my blog.

-A description and examples of each construct can be found in the readme of their repositories:
+A thorough description and examples of each construct can be found in the readme of their repositories:

 [RxTuples](https://github.com/pakoito/RxTuples) - Simple tuples to use with RxJava